Higher Order Automatic Differentiation of Higher Order Functions

 \subsection{Smoothness at higher types and diffeologies}

 [1]{\llfloor #1\rrceil} The aim of this section is to introduce diffeological spaces as a semantic model for the simple language in Section~\ref{sec:simple-language}.
-By way of motivation, we begin with a standard set theoretic semantics, where types are interpreted as follows
+By way of motivation, we begin with a standard set-theoretic semantics, where types are interpreted as follows

 and a term ${x_1:\ty_1,\dots,x_n:\ty_n}\vdash t:\ty[2]$ is interpreted as a function $\prod_{i=1}^n\setsem {\ty_i}\to \setsem {\ty[2]}$, mapping a valuation of the context to a result.